linode/apl-docs/docs/for-ops/console/settings/dns.md

 - Linode Domains
 - Other

-When `Other` is selected, the required values can be added to support any other DNS provider (supported by External DNS).
+When `Other` is selected, the required values can be added to support any other DNS provider (supported by [ExternalDNS](https://github.com/kubernetes-sigs/external-dns/)).